-As we ease into summer, I've been recalling a two-week safari to East Africa that I took six summers ago, a life-changing experience that widened my heart and inspired my mind.
-Below is the fourth in a series of dispatches I wrote on that trip.
+Following my recent conversation with Emily Barth and Matt Kukta about their unexpected honeymoon adventure in Kenya, I’ve been recalling a life-changing two-week safari to East Africa that I took in 2008.
+Below is the fourth in a series of dispatches I wrote on that Kenya trip.

 Yesterday morning we rose early and drove back to the Amboseli airstrip, where we caught a flight to Nairobi.
 In Nairobi we transferred planes and flew north to Nanyuki, gateway to Mount Kenya National Park and the Mount Kenya Safari Club.